-How to get Android O on your Pixel or Nexus (and how to roll back to Nougat)
+How to get the Android O beta 3 on your Pixel or Nexus (and how to roll back to Nougat)

-Here's how to get the Android O Developer Preview on your Nexus or Pixel device.
+Here's how to get the Android O beta on your Nexus or Pixel device.

-The Android O Developer Preview is here, and if you're one such developer (or just a person who doesn't listen to good advice!) here's how to install it onto your phone or tablet.
+The Android O Developer Preview 3 is here, and if you're looking to install it on your phone or tablet, you're now able to opt-in to the first public beta, which is also available as the second Developer Preview.

 Which devices support the Android O Developer Preview?